 Weekly zoom online art classes for all abilities.

-New weekly zoom beginners class starting autumn 2021.
+New weekly zoom beginners class starting January/February 2022.

 You want to take up art, but don't want to travel to the nearest art class.
 Then consider doing zoom classes with me.